grafana/intro-to-mltp/README.md

 The Tempo service imports a configuration file (`tempo/tempo.yaml`) that initialises the service with some sensible defaults as well as allowing the receiving of traces in a variety of different formats.

+As of Tempo 1.4, the ability to also automatically generate metrics from incoming trace spans is included.
+As such, this no longer occurs via Grafana Agent.

 ## Grafana Agent

 Grafana Agent is a locally installed agent that acts as: